Can you tell me how your program works?

 I think I have a slow metabolism.
 How much weight can I lose?

 Average weight loss in a month is typically 8-10 pounds.
 There are factors that may cause you to either lose more or less weight.
-Some of these factors could include: your adherence to the program; frequency /portions of food consumed, exercise, water intake, certain medications that you may be taking, etc.
+Some of these factors could include: your adherence to the program; frequency /portions of food consumed, exercise, water intake, certain medications that you may be taking, as well as varias Health Issues, etc.

 Are there any side effects from the medication?